MicrosoftDocs/cpp-docs/docs/standard-library/piecewise-linear-distribution-class.md

 |[piecewise_linear_distribution::piecewise_linear_distribution](#piecewise_linear_distribution__piecewise_linear_distribution)|`piecewise_linear_distribution::intervals`|`piecewise_linear_distribution::param`|
 |`piecewise_linear_distribution::operator()`|`piecewise_linear_distribution::densities`|[piecewise_linear_distribution::param_type](#piecewise_linear_distribution__param_type)|

- The property function `intervals()` returns a `vector<RealType>` with the set of stored intervals of the distribution.
+The property function `intervals()` returns a `vector<result_type>` with the set of stored intervals of the distribution.

- The property function `densities()` returns a `vector<RealType>` with the stored densities for each interval set, which are calculated according to the weights provided in the constructor parameters.
+The property function `densities()` returns a `vector<result_type>` with the stored densities for each interval set, which are calculated according to the weights provided in the constructor parameters.

+The property member `param()` sets or returns the `param_type` stored distribution parameter package.

+The `min()` and `max()` member functions return the smallest possible result and largest possible result, respectively.

+The `reset()` member function discards any cached values, so that the result of the next call to `operator()` does not depend on any values obtained from the engine before the call.

+The `operator()` member functions return the next generated value based on the URNG engine, either from the current parameter package, or the specified parameter package.

 For more information about distribution classes and their members, see [\<random>](../standard-library/random.md).

 ## Example